Anonymous LLCs in Texas

 As mentioned above, a Texas Certificate of Formation (a public document) must include the name and address of the initial governing person(s).
 This one requirement is what makes anonymity difficult in Texas.
 There are, however, three anonymity strategies that make anonymous LLCs achievable in Texas.

-An LLC's “governing person” does not need to be an actual person but can be another entity or trust.
+An LLC's “governing person” does not need to be an actual person but can be another entity.
 The governing persons of a member-managed LLC would be the members/owners.
 The governing persons of a manager-managed LLC are called “managers” and are a lot like “directors” of a corporation.
 A manager does NOT need to be a member/owner.

-1. Create an anonymous Wyoming LLC to be the member/owner of the Texas LLC.
-The person wanting anonymity is typically the owner of the Wyoming LLC and the Wyoming LLC (the parent LLC) would be the owner of the Texas LLC (the subsidiary LLC).
-The Texas LLC would be the operating company for your Texas business.
-Only the name and address of the Wyoming LLC (not the owners of the Wyoming LLC) are disclosed in Texas (1) when the Texas LLC is formed and (2) in the annual Public Information Report.
-Lastly, since the Wyoming LLC is not transacting business in Texas, no anonymity-busting Application to Register Foreign LLC is required.
+2. Set up parent-child LLC structure.
+You can set up a parent company in Wyoming that will own 100% of the Texas LLC.
+The person wanting anonymity is typically the owner of the Wyoming LLC and the Wyoming LLC (the parent LLC) would be the owner of the Texas LLC (the child or subsidiary LLC).
+Only the name and address of the Wyoming LLC (not the owners of the Wyoming LLC) are disclosed in Texas.
+Lastly, since the Wyoming LLC is not transacting business in Texas, the anonymity-busting Application to Register Foreign LLC is not required.

 Will the federal government know that I own the anonymous LLC?

-Yes, the Corporate Transparency Act requires all LLCs to report ownership information to the federal government.
-This information will be held in a secure government database accessible to law enforcement agencies for investigations related to crimes like money laundering and terrorism financing.
+Yes, the Corporate Transparency Act requires every LLC to report ownership information to the federal government.
+This information will be held in a secure government database accessible to law enforcement agencies for investigations related to crimes like money laundering.

 Will my LLC remain anonymous?